Employee Appreciation Day 2023 & Why It's Important to Celebrate

 Why Is Employee Appreciation Day So Important?

-In November 2021, more than 4 million American employees left their jobs.
-Discussions around the Great Resignation have focused on employee dissatisfaction with wages.
+Last year, more than 4 million American employees left their jobs during The Great Resignation.
+Discussions around this have focused on employee dissatisfaction with wages.
 However, compensation ranks 16th among topics of predicting employee turnover.